A Baby-Friendly Hospital

-In 1996, EvergreenHealth became the first hospital in the United States to earn designation as a Baby-Friendly Hospital.
+EvergreenHealth is proud to be the first hospital in the United States to be recognized as a Baby-Friendly Hospital (1996).

-This gold standard of care is a designation of UNICEF and the World Health Organization.
+This is the gold standard of maternity care, awarded by UNICEF and the World Health Organization.

-Our Baby-Friendly Hospital designation has been renewed every five years, most recently in 2017.
+Our Baby-Friendly Hospital status has been reviewed and renewed every five years, most recently in 2017.

 About the Baby-Friendly Hospital Initiative